-Netherlands Antilles was once a group of several islands in the Caribbean which formed part of Netherlands.
+Netherlands Antilles was once a group of several islands in the Caribbean which formed part of the Netherlands.

 In 2010 the Netherlands Antilles was disbanded as a nation, with Aruba, Curacao and Bonaire all becoming countries in their own right.

-Its nearest neighbours are Dominican Republic and Puerto Rico to the north, British Virgin Islands, Anguilla, Montserrat, Guadeloupe, Dominica, Martinique and Saint Lucia to the northeast, Saint Vincent and the Grenadines and Grenada to the east and Venezuela to the south.
+Its nearest neighbors are Dominican Republic and Puerto Rico to the north, British Virgin Islands, Anguilla, Montserrat, Guadeloupe, Dominica, Martinique and Saint Lucia to the northeast, Saint Vincent and the Grenadines and Grenada to the east and Venezuela to the south.

 To explore these beautiful islands for yourself, head for the coordinates of 12.1766° N, 68.9856° W.